 Why premium credit cards are worth having

 Let’s take a closer look at some of the most popular premium cards on the market.
-We’ll take a look at the annual fee, and then how I go about justifying the ongoing cost of holding onto these cards.
-I won’t even discuss the welcome offers, which can get you a ton of value upfront, and are all the more reasons to consider these cards.
+We’ll cover the annual fees, and then how I go about justifying the ongoing cost of holding onto these cards.
+I won’t even discuss the welcome offers, which can get you a ton of value upfront, and are all the more reason to consider these cards.

 Capital One Venture X Credit Card

-The Capital One Venture X Rewards Credit Card (review) (Rates & Fees) has a $395 annual fee, and is the newest premium personal credit card on the market.
-I also think it has the easiest to justify annual fee.
+The Capital One Venture X Rewards Credit Card (review) has a $395 annual fee, and it’s also the premium card with the easiest to justify annual fee, in my opinion.

 How do I justify the annual fee?
 The card offers a $300 annual travel credit (good as cash through the Capital One Travel portal) plus 10,000 anniversary bonus miles (I value Capital One miles at 1.7 cents each, so that’s $170 worth of value right there).
 By my math, you’re getting $470 worth of value on a $395 annual fee card with those two benefits alone.